EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-\textit{Communication Reduction in FL}: Communication reduction techniques in FL can be grouped into two categories, depending on whether (i) they reduce the frequency of communication or (ii) compress the size of the transferred data.
-Under the first category, a key technique is to increase the interval between model aggregation during the FL training, thus reducing the communication frequency from the device to the server and vice-versa~\cite{wang2019adaptive}.
-Under the second category, compression approaches, such as quantization and sparsification, are employed to minimize the size of models (updated weights) in each round of communication between devices and the server~\cite{reisizadeh2020fedpaq,han2020adaptive}.
-However, the above focus on the communication of the updated models at the end of each FL round, rather than the communication costs introduced due to DNN partitioning during training, which this paper considers.

 \textit{Pre-training in FL}: Pre-training a model is rarely investigated in the literature on FL.
 Instead, the model is usually trained from random weights.
-Recent work has demonstrated that pre-training can close the accuracy gap between FL and centralized learning, specifically in the non-IID setting~\cite{chen2022pre,nguyen2022begin}.
-This paper utilizes pre-training initialization on the device-side and presents an approach to reduce the accuracy loss inherent to local loss-based DPFL methods; both of these are considered for the first time.
+Recent work has demonstrated that pre-training can close the accuracy gap between FL and centralized learning, specifically in the non-IID setting~\cite{chen2022pre,nguyen2022begin}. \mytitle utilizes pre-training on the device-side and presents an approach to reduce the accuracy loss inherent to local loss-based DPFL methods; both of these are considered for the first time.

-\textit{Layer-wise Learning}: Another line of related research is layer-wise learning in which each DNN layer is independently trained by local error signals with auxiliary networks~\cite{nokland2019training,belilovsky2019greedy,belilovsky2020decoupled}.
-Since these approaches train using local loss in a resource-rich environment (with centralized servers that have an abundance of computation and communication resources), the computation overheads of each layer and communication costs to transfer intermediate data are rarely considered.

-\ActionFed can be considered as a special case of parallel block-wise learning.
-However, the server-side models are trained in a decentralized manner in the FL setting.
-In addition, the device-side model is deployed in a resource-constrained environment on devices with limited computation and communication resources, which is challenging.
+\textit{Layer-wise Learning}: Another line of related research is layer-wise learning in which each DNN layer is independently trained using auxiliary networks~\cite{nokland2019training,belilovsky2019greedy,belilovsky2020decoupled}.
+Since these approaches train using local loss in a resource-rich environment (with centralized servers that have an abundance of resources), the computation overheads of each layer and communication costs to transfer intermediate data are rarely considered. \mytitle can be considered as a special case of parallel block-wise learning.
+However, the device-side model is deployed in a resource-constrained environment on devices with limited computation and communication resources, which is challenging.